g21turbo/BugTracker23/README.md

 ## Usage

 The Java Bug Tracker application provides a simple interface for creating and tracking bugs.
 Upon launching the application, you will be presented with a main screen that displays a list of all bugs.
 From here, you can:

-    Create a new bug by clicking the "Submit A Bug" button in top left of the dtage Edit an existing bug by double-clicking on a bug in the table Update the status of a bug by selecting it in the table and selecting the status from to combobox
+    Create a new bug by clicking the "Submit A Bug" button in top left of the stage Refresh the submitted bug table with the "Refresh" button below the "Submit A Bug" button Edit an existing bug by double-clicking on a bug in the table - Not yet implemented Update the status of a bug by selecting it in the table and selecting the status from to combobox - Not yet implemented

 ## Contributing